simonrp84/PyCoxMunk/docs/api_pycoxmunk.rst

 The `setup_pixmask` function
 ----------------------------

 This function computes a pixel-level mask of which regions should be processed.

-It takes four arguments, all of which are optional:
+Optional arguments:
  - `cloud_mask`: An array of equal size to the satellite data, specifying where clouds are located.
 A value of 0 indicates cloud-free while 1 or greater indicates cloudy pixels that are not to be processed.
  - `land_mask`: An array of equal size to the satellite data, specifying where land is located.
 A value of 0